 NEDCC Offers a Wide Range of Imaging Services, Including:

-NEDCC’s imaging specialists are experienced in the careful handling of rare and fragile cultural heritage materials, and the Center’s sophisticated digitization systems employ high resolution camera systems, using flash lighting to minimize total light exposure.
+NEDCC’s imaging specialists are experienced in the careful handling of rare and fragile cultural heritage materials, and their workflow procedures are designed for efficiency as well as high quality.
+The Center’s sophisticated digitization systems employ high resolution camera systems, using flash lighting to minimize total light exposure.
 NEDCC offers fine ink-jet reproduction printing on acid- and lignin-free papers using pigmented inks to produce long-lasting prints suitable for use as archival surrogates or exhibition quality reproductions.

 NEDCC has developed an oversized imaging studio capable of imaging very large items using a custom-designed X Y positioning platform, special flat field optics, and a precision camera system.
 Multiple images are captured with flash lighting and reassembled using image-stitching techniques to create image files of the highest resolution and quality.